 A traveling summer day camp is for ten (10) or more children under 16 years of age on a schedule between May 15 and September 15 primarily for the purpose of transporting children to a facility for organized group activities.

 Camp applicants are required to provide information on specific staff, such as the Camp Director, Health Director and Aquatics Director, and proof of their qualifications, certifications and trainings.
-Camp programs are required to retain on-site files containing staff and child information, including medical records.
+Camp programs are required to retain on-site files containing staff and child information, including medical records and a Department approved written safety plan.
 The program will be inspected by a Public Health Sanitarian at least once during the operating season.

 The summer camp permit, once granted, is issued for one camp season.
 The camp must submit a yearly renewal application with supporting documents in order to remain in compliance.
 The permit is non-transferable.